apilayer/servant-currency-code-array/README.md

 #Servant Currency Code Array

-A Javascript array of ISO 4217 Currency Codes as Strings.
-Used in Servant's Content Archetypes.
-Useful for validation.
+When a Content Archetype allows you to enter a currency code, this is the list of ISO 4217 that it will choose from.
+Useful for reference and for writing validations.